Akash-Macha/pdf-ai-chat-app/README.md

-# PDF AI Chat App
+# AI powered PDF Chat App
+The user can can upload a PDF and ask queries on it.
+This app uses the gpt-3.5-turbo model to answer the user queries.

 ## Tech Stack:
 - Backend